keplergl/kepler.gl/docs/user-guides/c-types-of-layers/k.trip.md

   Other static layers can be added besides the trip layers.
 Upon hiding the trip layer, its animation control will also hide, giving place to the filter control.

 **Export**

 To export an animated map, you can use a screen recording or gif capture tool.
+You can also export the map as an interactive HTML to open in the browser.

 [Back to table of contents](../a-introduction.md)